Product Management

 There is no shortage of advice about how to be a good designer or a good software developer.
 But much less about effective dictatorship.

 The last job title I had at Trade Me was “Head of Product”.
 Most people understand what it means to be a software developer.
 But I’ve never seen a succinct definition of a product manager.
-Let me describe that job for anybody who might be interested in this role.

 Trade Me Product Management Process, 2005